GenericMappingTools/pygmt/doc/install.rst

 .. note::

-    For the minimum supported versions of the dependencies, please see {doc}`compatibility`.
+    For the minimum supported versions of the dependencies, please see {doc}`compatibility.rst`.

 The following are optional dependencies: